rsolano60/AntGuardian/README.md

 * REBOOT_TIME:
 Lead time given to miners to start mining once they are rebooted by AntGuardian. <br />
 * SECONDS_TO_INTERNET:
-Lead time given to miners to start mining again when internet connection is lost and recovered.
+Lead time given to miners to start mining again when internet connection is lost and recovered. <br />
-*To close the terminal without having AntGuardian stop, you can use the program "screen", running the program like this (Mac + linux):
+* To close the terminal without having to quit AntGuardian, you can use the program "screen", running the program like this (Mac + linux):
 ```sh
 screen python AntGuardian.py
 ```